 You can use spiral (hvac) metal ducting or PVC pipes but for multiple reasons it is better to use industry standard metal ducting:

-• The lock rings that come with industry standard metal ducting will give you a good galvanic connection with minimum loss of pressure.
+- The lock rings that come with industry standard metal ducting will give you a good galvanic connection with minimum pressure loss.
 Flexibility: easy to re-configure your ducting if needed.

 From a cost point of view standard metal ducting is slightly more expensive in general but it is the better option.